A dress form, or body form, is not cheap - but it's one of the best investments you can make if you plan on making clothing patterns.

 I’ve used their ¾ forms and love them; it’s on my wish list for myself very soon!
 These are the best value for your dollar and well worth the investment if you plan on making much of your clothing.

-There are some relatively inexpensive forms available from your local sewing center or Amazon – but frankly, they are so light weight and flimsy that they often tip over when you put on a dress.
+There are some relatively inexpensive forms available from your local sewing center or Amazon – but frankly, they are so light weight and flimsy that they often tip over when you put a dress on it.

 And, while they may be adjustable in size, it is virtually impossible to adjust them to your shape without adding padding.